gr-blog/gregros.xyz/posts/cs/01/computer-science.post.md

 updated: 2025-01-11
 ---

-Iframes are omnipresent and extremely useful, yet they're are also complicated and confusing.
+Iframes are omnipresent and very useful, yet they're are also complicated and confusing.

 Let’s take a broad look at how they work.